-On May 11, 2020, the Department of Education issued regulations that prescribe what is considered actionable sex-based harassment under Title IX of the Education Amendments of 1972.
+On May 19, 2020, the Department of Education issued regulations that prescribe what is considered actionable sex-based harassment under Title IX of the Education Amendments of 1972.
 The Department of Education has set forth a unique definition of sexual harassment, which is what the Department considers actionable misconduct under Title IX.
 The Department also sets forth specific procedures that must be followed once the College has actual knowledge of a report of Title IX sexual harassment.
-These changes went into effect for all educational institutions on August 14, 2020 (https://www.federalregister.gov/documents/2020/05/19/2020-10512/nondiscrimination-on-the-basis-of-sex-in-education-programs-or-activities-receiving-federal).
-As part of these procedures the Title IX Coordinator must evaluate a formal complaint to determine whether it falls under the Department of Education's definition of sexual harassment and the Title IX investigation and adjudication process.
+As part of these procedures the Title IX Coordinator must evaluate a formal complaint to determine whether or not it falls under the Department of Education's definition of sexual harassment.
+If it does not, then the Title IX Coordinator must "dismiss" that complaint.

 However, as the Department of Education itself notes, "Title IX is not the exclusive remedy for sexual misconduct or traumatic events that affect students."
-Gender-based discrimination and harassment are also prohibited under Title VII of the Civil Rights Act of 1964 as well as Maryland state law.
+Moreover, gender-based discrimination and harassment are also prohibited under Title VII of the Civil Rights Act of 1964 as well as Maryland state law.
 The College thus expressly lists other prohibited conduct in this Policy, which is generally barred under various College governance documents, including the College's Student Code of Conduct, the Faculty and Adjunct Faculty Handbooks, and Staff Handbook, which incorporate this Policy into those documents, and prohibit any type of sexual misconduct set forth herein.
-In such cases where the Title IX Coordinator must dismiss the complaint from the Title IX Grievance Process as required by the Department of Education's regulations, the Title IX Coordinator will also evaluate the complaint to determine whether there is other misconduct that should be charged.
+In such cases where the Title IX Coordinator must dismiss the case because they are required to do so under the Department of Education's regulations, the Title IX Coordinator will also evaluate the complaint to determine whether or not there is other misconduct that should be charged.
 That procedure is described in more detail in Section IX, "Evaluation of a Complaint for Jurisdiction."